 Trustees: David Malcolm (Deputy Chair) (NUS), Rachel O'Brien (NUS), Richard Currie (Independent), Ronald Barham (Independent) and Megan Dunn (Independent).

 Rebecca Harrison is the current Chair of the Board of DSA-QAG.
 Rebecca joined QAG in August 2011.
 Rebecca has over 20 years of experience in continuing professional development and student support services management gained in universities in the United States, the Middle East and the UK.

 David Malcolm joined the DSA-QAG Board of Trustees in September 2006, and was acting Chair between June 2007 and June 2008.
 David is the Head of Social Policy at the National Union of Students, where he has worked on student finance policy since 2003, and in 2007 took on management responsibility for other social policy areas including disabled students.

 Register of Interest: David Malcolm ROI

-Register of Interest: James Elliott ROI
+Register of Interest: Rachel O'Brien ROI

 Richard Currie is very proud that he is from Grimsby.
 He has studied at the University of Coventry and has completed an undergraduate degree in Politics and International Relations, and has completed a postgraduate degree in International Relations.
 He has worked for various organisations for the past 6 years involving the campaign for disability equality at a local and national level.